purcell/envrc/README.md

 from `direnv` when the user performs certain actions, such as switching between buffers in different projects.

 In practice, this is simple and mostly works very well.
-But some trade-offs of this simple approach are:

-* When switching to a buffer that is not "inside" a project with an `.envrc` file, the buffer will see the last project's environment.
-I would prefer it to see the default Emacs environment.

-* When `direnv` fails to execute in the course of switching to a buffer in a new project with an `.envrc` file (e.g. because that `.envrc` file is disallowed), buffers in the new project will see the environment variables from the previous project.

-* Background buffers from a previous project will start seeing the new project's environment, so any processes they launch asynchronously after the switch will use the wrong environment.
-(This is probably quite rare in practice.)
+But there are some quirks, and it feels wrong to me to mutate the global environment in order to support per-directory environments.

-Now, it is also possible to set `process-environment` locally in a buffer.
+Now, in Emacs we can also set `process-environment` locally in a buffer.
 If this value could be correctly maintained in all buffers based on their various respective `.envrc` files, then buffers across multiple projects could simultaneously be "connected" to the